LASER HAIR THERAPY IS A NON-INVASIVE AND COMPLEMENTARY ADDITION TO YOUR REGULAR HAIR LOSS TREATMENT REGIMEN.

 Q. Will I have to perform laser hair therapy forever?

-A. Laser hair therapy’s successes are tempered by the fact with that it works on only live follicles and is a long-term, ongoing treatment.
+A. Laser hair therapy’s successes are tempered by the fact that it works on only live follicles and is a long-term, ongoing treatment.
 If you stop your laser hair therapy treatments, hair loss will likely resume at the original rate before treatment.

 Q. Does laser hair therapy work together with other hair loss treatments I am using?